 organic mattress environmental responsibility

 I know my zero wasting pals are curious about the packaging too!
 I was so surprised to find the mattress and topper on my doorstep in tall, thin rectangular boxes.
 I’m sure this slender mattress packaging allows for more mattresses to be shipped on a truck meaning less carbon emissions from transporting.
-Yes, the mattress was wrapped in lots of plastic.
+Yes, the warehouse wrapped the mattress in lots of plastic.
 To be honest though, every mattress comes wrapped in plastic, conventional, organic, or otherwise.
 Luckily though, the plastic it is wrapped in is film plastic which can be recycled wherever you recycle single use plastic bags in your city.
 Another reason I love this mattress brand – they will collect your used Happsy mattress to recycle it responsibly themselves.
 How cool!

 Also, after reading all about off-gassing and the chemical odor that you often smell when unboxing a conventional mattress, I was happy to open up my new mattress to no strong chemical smell at all.

 All in all, our new Happsy mattress checks all the boxes in what I was looking for in a new mattress and more.
 I really wished I had learned about this brand sooner.
 I’m happy I made the switch to an organic mattress.
 And that is why I’m here sharing with you about my new mattress.
 I’d love to save you the trouble of researching high quality mattresses that are good for your own health and the environment.
 My plan next is to invest in Happsy‘s organic queen sized pillows when they are back in stock.
 I want to transform my whole house into an organic oasis 🙂